The Queen and I (novel): Plot

-It is then revealed that the whole story was a nightmare.
-The Queen wakes to find that the Conservatives have won the election instead, as indeed actually happened, and John Major has remained Prime Minister.
+It is then revealed the events were a nightmare.
+The Queen wakes to find that the Conservatives have won the election instead, as indeed actually happened, and John Major has remained prime minister.

 In 2006, a sequel, Queen Camilla, was published.
-The novel ignores the revelation that Hellebore Close was all a dream, and depicts the royal family as still living there, with Jack Barker still in power.
+The novel ignores the revelation that Hellebore Close was all a dream, and begins with the royal family as still living there, with Jack Barker still in power.